Some history of Ewelme

 Have Your Say

 If you would like to share any further information on Ewelme - perhaps you drank in one of the pubs in the past?
 Or maybe knew a previous publican running one of the boozers?
 Whatever the reason it would be great to hear of your stories or gossip.
-Simply send a message and I'll post it here.
+Simply send a message and I will post it here.

 "The quiet and picturesque old world village of Ewelme, with its watercress beds by the roadside, was more alive with people on Sunday